 Appropriate & Inappropriate Subject Matter

 We distribute press releases on scientific discoveries, project milestones, major appointments and awards, and widely visible sky phenomena.
 We forward conference announcements only if we think they are germane and if journalists are offered complimentary registration.
 We usually don’t distribute releases on astronomy-related education and outreach projects — not because we don’t like them (we do!), but because very few journalists on the AAS Press List have education or outreach on their beat.
-Sometimes we’ll “tweet” the headline and URL of a release that we don’t forward by email (our Twitter handle is AAS_Press), so even if you’re not certain we’ll forward what you send us, if it’s related to astronomy, go ahead and send it.
+We rarely forward releases expressing policy statements, except for those from the AAS itself or its subject-specific divisions.
+Similarly, we rarely forward announcements of webcasts or other online activities unless they provide opportunities for journalists to interact directly with newsmakers.
+We don't distribute releases about scientific journals — about science results published in those journals, yes, but about the journals themselves, no. Sometimes we’ll “tweet” the headline and URL of a release that we don’t forward by email (our Twitter handle is AAS_Press), so even if you’re not certain we’ll forward what you send us, if it’s related to astronomy, go ahead and send it.

 To Submit a Press Release for Forwarding